Professional Property and Community Managers

 Fifty years ago, these areas could take care of themselves.
 With the introduction of a flood of invasive plants in our region, this is no longer the case.
 It may look green superficially, but the trees are at risk of being killed, and the lower levels are losing their ecosystem value.
 Do not let an amenity turn into a liability!

 Click here to find out how to manage wood lots.

 Non-native plants such as turfgrass and many ornamentals come from other continents.
 They support very little life, because most insects can only eat the plants with which they evolved.
 If we want to stop the decline of the bird population, we need to provide them with the caterpillars they feed their babies.
 If we want caterpillars, we must provide their native plants.
 A good rule of thumb is that to support the birds, at least 70% of the plant biomass needs to be native.
 And zero percent should be invasive plants such as Japanese Barberry, Nandina, Privet, Burning Bush, Bradford Pear, Chinese Silvergrass, etc, since those spread to our natural areas and displace the native plants there.
 Not all non-native plants are invasive, by by definition, an invasive species is one that is harming the local ecosystem.
 A list of invasive ornamental plants can be found on the Virginia State Arboretum website.

 Spruce up your public areas with ornamental natives

-Easy-care, formal-looking welcome areas can be achieved with the right choice of native plants.
-See the bottom of this page for the "Commercial Settings Package" chart for basic ideas.
-More recommedations can be found here.
+Easy-care, formal-looking welcome areas can be achieved with the right choice of native plants and an appropriate design.
+Detailed recommendations for landscaping in an institutional setting are on the Plant NOVA Natives website.
+More recommendations can be found here.